lennyleadership/zhichang/content/docs/03 Soft Skills/05_conflict_resolution/11_4_tactics_backfire.md

 Sometimes it’s not individual people who are the problem but the systems that allow, and in some cases encourage, hostility over cooperation.
 And systems are hard to change.
 Your dream that your difficult coworker will walk out the door may come true, but there’s no guarantee that the culture will shift or that you’ll get along with their replacement.
 Ultimately you’re better off trying to create a workable situation with your colleague now than hoping things will improve if they leave.

 Will you always be able to avoid these flawed responses?
 No. Nobody’s perfect, and these unproductive approaches are seductive.
 But if you get a flat tire, you don’t fix the problem by slashing the other three tires.
 When you strike out with the first tactic (or several tactics) you choose, try something else — or reach out for help.
-Maybe your boss, a friend, or a mutual colleague can offer a novel solution.
-The point is to keep at it; remember: even small improvements can make a big difference.
+Maybe your boss, a friend, or a mutual colleague can offer <u>a novel solution</u>. <u>The point is to keep at it; remember: even small improvements can make a big difference</u>.

 *This article is excerpted from Amy’s Gallo book,* [Getting Along: How to Work with Anyone (Even Difficult People)](https://www.amazon.com/Getting-Along-Anyone-Difficult-People/dp/1647821061/) *(Harvard Business Review Press 2022).*